yojee/yojee-developer-portal/docs/guides/dsp-integration-guide-v2.md

 ### Responding to a Webhook

 To acknowledge receipt of a webhook, your endpoint should return a **_2xx HTTP status code_**.
-All response codes outside this range, including **_3xx codes_**, will indicate to Yojee that you did not receive the webhook.
+All response codes outside this range, including **_3xx codes_**, will indicate to TCMS that you did not receive the webhook.

 We will attempt to deliver your webhooks for up to five times with an exponential back off, according to the following table: